NYCFC coach leaves team to manage Nice

-NICE, France — Former Arsenal captain Patrick Vieira has been hired as the new manager of French club Nice after leaving his role as head coach of New York City FC.
+NICE, France — Former Arsenal captain Patrick Vieira was hired as manager of French club Nice on Monday after leaving his role as head coach of New York City FC.

-Both clubs announced the move on their websites on Monday, with Vieira replacing Lucien Favre at Nice.
+Both clubs announced the move on their websites on, with Vieira replacing Lucien Favre at Nice.

+Vieira had been linked with the Arsenal job after Arsene Wenger stepped down last month but will now return to his native France for his first coaching job in Europe.

 Vieira led New York City to two consecutive play-off appearances and he leaves with the team in second place in the Eastern Conference.